 Financial support is available.
-For information on the Supplement for Handicapped Children provided by Retraite Québec, go to page 793.
-To learn more about the Child Disability Benefit (CDB), visit canada.ca/en/revenue-agency/services/child-family-benefits/child-disability-benefit.html.
+For information on the Supplement for Handicapped Children, visit canada.ca/en/revenue-agency/services/child-familybenefits/child-disability-benefit.html.

 Free time with your child

 When you bring a "different," ill, or disabled child into the world, life becomes very action-oriented.
 You need to take care of him, stimulate him, give him medication, feed him, and so on.